 Well Sh*t

-"A philosophy exam, a chronic illness, and the rude awakening that freedom doesn’t always come gift-wrapped in gratitude — sometimes it shows up looking like a gremlin in sweatpants whispering “nope”.
+"A philosophy exam, a chronic illness, and the rude awakening that freedom doesn’t always come gift-wrapped in gratitude.
+Sometimes it shows up looking like a gremlin in sweatpants whispering “nope”.

-The teacher.
-The woman.
-The myth.
+The teacher... the woman... the myth.
 The walking paradox of compassion and cut-through-the-crap clarity.
 She had this presence: like she’d stared down life’s chaos and now used it to season her coffee.

-So she sat across from me, sipped her tea like a truth-sorceress, and began asking questions.
+But so it was, during the exam she sat across from me, sipped her tea like a truth sorceress, and began asking questions.
+One after another.
+Gentle but surgical.

 Until I blurted: "I don’t know."